hucebot/eurobin_iot/README.md

 ## Supported sensors

-All the sensors used are from the company [M5Stack](https://m5stack.com/), you can see bellow the list of sensors used.
+All the sensors used are from the company [M5Stack](https://m5stack.com/) (except the Photoelectric Sensor), you can see bellow the list of sensors used.

 - [Time of Flight M2 (Tof)](https://docs.m5stack.com/en/unit/TOF)
 - [Time of Flight M4 (tof)](https://docs.m5stack.com/en/unit/Unit-ToF4M)